Public transport in Perth and Kinross: Carse and Scone

 Nine routes serve Carse of Gowrie and Scone, four of which originate in Perth.
 Route 3 picks up at South Street and loops through Goshen, Catmore and Scone.
 The 7 begins at Broxden park and ride and travels to the Hillend park and ride via Perth city centre.
 Route 11 circles between Kinnoull Street and Kinnoull, while the 12 begins in Gannochy and travels to Viewlands on the Glasgow Road via Perth city centre.

 Route 16 begins in Dundee and travels west along the River Tay to Perth bus station.
 The 51 runs between Abernyte and Perth Royal Infirmary.
 Route 57 runs between Dundee and Perth's Hillyland via Blairgowrie, Coupar Angus and Scone, while the 58 begins in Blairgowrie and serves Meikleour, Wolfhill, Guildtown, Scone and terminates at Perth Academy in Viewlands.

 Kinross-shire and Bridge of Earn

-Eight routes serve this area, four of which originate in Perth: the number 17 Bridge of Earn, Dunning and Auchterarder circular; the 36 Bridge of Earn, Newburgh and Glenrothes route; the 56A Perth–to–Halbeath route; and the X56 route to Edinburgh via Kinross, Halbeath and Ferrytoll.
+Seven routes serve this area, four of which originate in Perth: the number 17 Bridge of Earn, Dunning and Auchterarder circular; the 36 Bridge of Earn, Newburgh and Glenrothes route; and the 56A Perth–to–Halbeath route.

 The 66 originates in Glenrothes and terminates at Perth bus station.

 Glenfarg is the starting point of the 55, run by Glenfarg Community Transport Group (GCTG), which stops in Milnathort and Kinross.
 It replaced a service run by Earnside Coaches.
 In 2024, GCTG added new route between Kinross and Perth.

 The 201 runs between Glenrothes, Scotlandwell, Milnathort and Kinross, while the 202 is a circular between Kinross and Tillicoultry, operated by Bay Travel.
 This replaced the First Bus X53 service, which was withdrawn in 2022.